sewardlee337/sewardlee337.github.io/blog/_posts/2020-08-14-some-of-my-favorite-books.md

 I <3 books.

-Now that COVID pandemic has curtailed most of my outdoor and social life, I’ve been combing the web for [recommendations](https://lithub.com/tag/book-recommendations/) [on](https://apps.npr.org/best-books/index.html#view=covers&year=2019) [new](https://grc-usmcu.libguides.com/usmc-reading-list) [stuff](https://ryanholiday.net/reading-list/) [to](https://barbaraoakley.com/recommendations/book-recommendations/) [read](https://markmanson.net/best-books).
+Now that the COVID pandemic has curtailed most of my outdoor and social life, I’ve been combing the web for [recommendations](https://lithub.com/tag/book-recommendations/) [on](https://apps.npr.org/best-books/index.html#view=covers&year=2019) [new](https://grc-usmcu.libguides.com/usmc-reading-list) [stuff](https://ryanholiday.net/reading-list/) [to](https://barbaraoakley.com/recommendations/book-recommendations/) [read](https://markmanson.net/best-books).
 The process of doing so reminded me that I like talking about my favorite things as much as the next person.
 So here's a list of books that I’ve particularly enjoyed.

 ## Nonfiction